Created something that should be packed into a backpack? Put it here in front of thousands of visitors as the only advertiser!

-Don’t wait until the night before to start packing — and don’t add last-minute items, those are usually the things that you don’t need!
+Don’t wait until the night before to start packing.
+And most importantly, don’t add last-minute “what if” items; those are usually the things that you don’t need!
 Backpacks have a tendency to gain weight during the nervous night before a big trip.

-Check out our Backpacking Packing List for some things that should be in the pile around you.
+- Check out our Backpacking Packing List for some things that should be in the pile around you.

 Stage Everything First

-Unless the zombies are battering down your door, don’t grab your backpack and start stuffing things inside!
+Unless the zombies are battering down your door, no need to grab the backpack and start stuffing things inside.
 Stage everything that you might want to take on the floor in an open area around your backpack.
 This will give you an opportunity to eyeball what you will be carrying, commit it to memory, and eliminate anything not absolutely necessary for your backpacking trip.

-I have seen people stand on someone else’s backpack to reach the luggage rack on top of a bus.
+I have seen locals stand on travelers’ backpacks to reach the luggage rack on top of a bus.
 Your bag will be thrown from the top of buses and trucks, rained on, slept and sat on (hopefully by you), and abused like never before.
 Fragile items need to be packed with the most protection possible.

 - Liquids and electronics should always be inside of waterproof bags.